dwaite/connect/openid-connect-self-issued-v2-1_0.md

 In scope:

 - Discovery of Self-Issued OP
+How an application on the user's edge device that is used to run Self-Issued OpenID Provider gets invoked upon receiving a Self-Issued OP request.

-- Registration of metadata supported by RP with Self-Issued OP
+- Registration of metadata supported by RP with Self-Issued OP How RP and Self-Issued OP negotiate the support for the metadata necessary to process request and response such as supported signing algorithms, cryptographically verifiable identifiers, and credential formats.

-- Mechanism for RPs to identify the authenticated user while the Holder being able to modify cryptographic keys used to prove control over the identifier
+- Usage of cryptographically verifiable identifiers as a way for RPs to identify the authenticated user Cryptographically verifiable identifiers include information about the key material used to sign the request and/or response.
+This way an entity receiving the request or response can verify whether the identifier is controlled by the other entity.
+First mechanism defined is the usage of jwk thumbprint, which is base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim.
+Second mechanism defined is the usage of Decentralized Identifiers (DID).
+DID is a string that is used to obtain a DID document that contains information associated with the subject identified by a DID, including key material.
+Indirection layer between DID and DID Document allows controller of a DID to modify key material used to prove control over the identifier.
+DID Document is recorded on a system or network of some kind that can be a database of any kind including distributed ledgers and cloud storage.

-- Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims.
+- Usage of cryptographically verifiable claims Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims.

 Out of Scope:

 - Claims issuance flow that defines how Self-Issued OP requests and receives claims from a Claims Provider acting in RP's capacity.
-Self-Issued OP can present those claims to the RP in Self-Issued OpenID Provider response defined in this document.
+Self-Issued OP can present those claims to the RP in Self-Issued OP response defined in this document.

 ## 1.2.
 Terms and definitions
 Common terms in this document come from four primary sources: [DID-CORE],[VC-DATA], [RFC6749] and [OpenID.Core].
 In the case where a term has a definition that differs, the definition below is authoritative.